Crosswater Hole 6

 It works great as both a buddies weekend trip, or a couples getaway – and I’ve done both.

-Just remember, it is an Indian casino, so be prepared for a little smoke if you do make the visit out to the resort.
+Just remember, it is an Indian casino, so be prepared for a little smoke if you do visit the resort.

 Check out my review of the Salish Creek and Chambers Bay Combo